moledoc/moledoc/Go/README.md

 ### Appending to a slice

-In GoLang there is a built-in `append` function.
+In Go there is a built-in `append` function.

 ```go
 func append(s []T, vs ...T) []T